-Several years ago, my husband and I had heard some wonderful things about life in New Zealand – the wonderful lifestyle, the gorgeous scenery, the friendly people….
+Deciding to move to a new country, either for retirement or for the lifestyle, is often the result of having had several wonderful vacations in the area being considering, or is based on something read about in books or travel magazines, or something seen in a movie or on TV.
+My husband and I had heard some wonderful things about life in New Zealand – the wonderful lifestyle, the gorgeous scenery, the friendly people….
 We’d seen movies, travelogues, spoke to numerous people, did a fair amount of research – but had never actually been to New Zealand before we moved there.
-Not the best type of research to base a major move on, particularly as we were also moving most of our furniture and our two kids!!
+Not the best type of research to base a major move on!!

 So, before you sell off all of your worldly belongings, here’s a list of 10 things that you should carefully consider before deciding to move to a different country: